jmontleon/blogpost/crane2-isv-migration/README.md

 - Prepare applications for use with GitOps.
 - Enable Kubernetes to OpenShift migrations

 To prove the reusability of these libraries we will replace code in Crane 1.x with crane-lib as different aspects reach maturity.
 We intend to use the new state transfer library in crane 1.6.0.
 We will also be releasing a CLI utlity that aims to allow doing migrations in more granular steps.
-We also ideas for other projects we would like to integrate this library with so that we can all benefit by sharing expertise and development.
+We also have ideas for other projects we would like to integrate this library with so that we can all benefit by sharing expertise and development.

 ## First Steps
 Our first concern was proving that we could orchestrate a migration from one cluster to another with a CLI utility and reduced privileges so we set off to create a proof of concept.
 The developers on the team each worked on an aspect and created a utility that, for the purposes of demoing, we would string together using scripts in order to complete a migration.